 Paddleboards come in many different sizes and choosing the correct size may seem a daunting task.
 The paddleboard hobby is quite forgiving for beginners.
 That is after you actually have your board.
 Today we will go over how to choose a paddleboard based on your weight and height as well as how different activities and experience change this basic formula.

-How does one choose the right sized paddleboard?
 The most important factor in choosing a paddleboard is that it can carry your weight.
 A paddleboard can carry 1 lb per litre of volume (1/2kg per litre).
 The board should be 30”-32” wide or more but a tall person might want to choose a wider board.

 Now, this is the most basic formula for sizing a paddleboard, however, there are many caveats and special cases.
 Some of these are only relevant for experienced users but some apply to beginners as well.
 In this post, we will go over the proper sizing, both to weight and to height, of a paddleboard.